Possible causes of low back pain during pregnancy:

 11. Diastasis Recti

-Diastasis recti occurs when there is a separation of the rectus muscles in the midline abdominal wall.
+Diastasis recti occur when there is a separation of the rectus muscles in the midline abdominal wall.

 12. Symphysis Pubis Dysfunction